 [[ -s "$HOME/.rvm/scripts/rvm" ]] && source "$HOME/.rvm/scripts/rvm" # Load RVM into a shell session *as a function*

 - Adds this line to your .bashrc file:

 # Add RVM to PATH for scripting.
 Make sure this is the last PATH variable change.

 - Run this to source your new RVM install:

-- Now check if RVM is installed and functioning:
+- Check if RVM is installed and functioning:

 Installing any version of Ruby you wish

 Once RVM is configured, you can install any version of Ruby you like.

 You must first disable autolibs.
 If autolibs is not disabled, the Ruby installation fails due to permission issues.